 - Run an antimalware scan.

 Let’s discuss these methods one by one.
-You will need to be signed in with an Administrator account.
-If not, then you need to contact your system administrator.
+You must be signed in with an Administrator account.
+If not, contact your system administrator.

 Before you begin, we suggest you create a system restore point.